 Willie Doyle was born in Dalkey, just outside of Dublin, in 1873, the youngest of seven children.
 His education took place both in Ireland and at Ratcliffe College, in Leicester.
 At eighteen he joined the noviciate for the Society of Jesus, a decision he reached after reading Instructions and Consideration on the Religious State by St Alphonsus.
 In 1907 he was ordained as a priest, and spent several years following as a missionary, travelling from parish to parish all across the British Isles.

 With the outbreak of the First World War in 1914, Doyle volunteered, knowing that many would be in need of guidance and assistance in the time to come.
 He landed in France in 1915 with the Royal Irish Fusiliers, serving as chaplain.
 He went to the front, serving in many major battles, including the Battle of the Somme.
 Out on the battlefield Doyle risked his life countless times, seeking out men where they fell dying in the mud to be with them in their last moment and to offer absolution; those who served with him described him as fearless.
 His selflessness was not just given to those who shared his faith; Doyle was a champion too among the Protestant Ulstermen in his battalion.

-The commemoration this year by the Irish Province will take the form of an exhibition on Fr Doyle, to be launched at Dalkey library, and the National Museum of Ireland intends to exhibit some of his chaplain effects from the front.
-Bernard McGuckian SJ tells his story as part of a collection of essays in the book Irish Jesuit chaplains in the First World War.
+The commemoration in 2017 by the Irish Province took the form of an exhibition on Fr Doyle, which was launched at Dalkey library, and the National Museum of Ireland exhibited some of his chaplain effects from the front.
+Bernard McGuckian SJ told his story as part of a collection of essays in the book Irish Jesuit chaplains in the First World War.